jcarterlab/Sweet-Home-Alabama/sweet_home_alabama.md

 ## **Summary**

-The movie Sweet Home Alabama touches on the tension some face between big city life and the benefits of somewhere smaller that feels more like home.
+The movie Sweet Home Alabama touches on the tension some face between big city life and the benefits of somewhere smaller that feels like home.
 But what if you could have the benefits of living in a major city with less of the negative side effects?
 Are some global hubs better than others when it comes to quality of life?
 This project uses data from a